tomasmark79/crcgen/README.md

-Goal is to create console project for calc some knows checksums.
+Goal is to create a console project for calculate some knows checksums.
+    *   todo support for huge file size (tens of gigabytes)

 Used framework for: boost (https://www.boost.org/)